Program Dates: Thursday, January 3, 2019 – Wednesday, January 23, 2019

 In addition, the faculty director of the course, Thomas Bossert, Senior Lecturer in Global Health and Population and Director of the International Health Systems Program, has had years of experience in Chile and direct involvement in some of the health reform programs.

 The course will be for 1.25 credits and will require a presentation on individual research into one of the topics of the course.
 Some students gain additional credit through an independent study in the spring term following the course.
-The course dates are January 4 to 22 - a beautiful summer time period in Santiago, the safest city in the Americas.
+The course dates are in January - a beautiful summer time period in Santiago, the safest city in the Americas.
 Housing arrangements can be made at a reasonable price at an apart-hotel near the David Rockefeller Center.
 Spanish will be helpful but not essential.
 One student will be selected as TA for the course.

 For cost and budget information, please click here.